ArchangelGCA/Sveltekit-seo-enhanced/README.md

 ## keywords?!
 It's optional for anyone who wants to use it.
 Google doesn't rely on keywords anymore but apparently bing still does put a tiny weight on it.
 I personally use keywords for my personal website's search function.

+## Duplicated Meta?
+If you're behind Cloudflare and find yourself with duplicated meta tags, then you should disable auto-minify!

+`Speed -> Optimization -> Content Optimization -> Auto Minify -> UNCHECK HTML`
 ## License
 [MIT License](https://github.com/TheDahoom/Sveltekit-seo/blob/main/LICENSE)